All pilot licences require a medical certificate or declaration of some description. While it is

 You cannot use a medical declaration to fly an aircraft that has an EASA certificate of

-airworthiness or permit to fly, unless you possess an EU Part-FCL PPL or an EU LAPL with an
+airworthiness or permit to fly, unless you possess an EU Part-FCL PPL or a LAPL with an

-appropriate medical for that aircraft.
-EU Part-FLP PPL holders will need an EU Class 2 Medical
+appropriate medical for that aircraft at the time of the flight.
+EU Part-FCL PPL holders will need an EU Class 2 Medical

 Certificate.
 LAPL holders will need a LAPL medical certificate.